Strait of Messina Bridge: Meloni government

-On 16 March 2023, the Italian government, under Prime Minister Giorgia Meloni, with Matteo Salvini as Minister of Infrastructure and Transport, approved a decree to proceed with the construction of the bridge by remodeling the existing project.
+On 16 March 2023, the Italian government under Prime Minister Giorgia Meloni, with Matteo Salvini as Minister of Infrastructure and Transport, approved a decree to proceed with the construction of the bridge by remodeling the existing project.

 On 19 March, WeBuild's Pietro Salini said work on the bridge should begin by 2024, with the project scheduled for completion in 2032.

 On 31 March, the Italian president, Sergio Mattarella, approved the Decreto Ponte ("bridge decree").

 In April 2025, Salvini announced that construction of the bridge would start in mid-2025 and would comply with all environmental standards.

 In August 2025, the Meloni government gave final approval to the project, allowing construction on the bridge to commence.
 It indicated that it would consider the bridge as a defence-related expense to count towards a NATO spending target.
 In September, the United States government said it disapproved of the strategy, calling it "creative accounting".
 On 30 October, Italy's Court of Audit rejected the proposal to build the bridge.

+In February 2026, Infrastructure Minister Matteo Salvini said a government decree would keep the project's cost set at €13.5 billion, and he reiterated that work should begin in 2026, without committing to further deadlines.

+Imminent start of construction work

+According to several institutional and economic sources, the Strait of Messina Bridge project had reached an advanced stage by early 2026, in preparation for the start of construction.
+This development followed a roadmap publicly presented by Pietro Ciucci, chief executive officer of Stretto di Messina, during a press interview on 21 February 2024.

+A first formal milestone was reached with the approval of Resolution No. 41 by CIPESS on 6 August 2025.
+However, on 29 October 2025, the Court of Audit declined to validate the resolution, preventing it from entering into force.
+Without this approval, publication in the Gazzetta Ufficiale could not produce legal effects, delaying what might otherwise have been a construction start as early as November 2025.

+Throughout 2026, the competent authorities—including the Ministry of Infrastructure and Transport, Stretto di Messina S.p.A., and the Webuild group—worked to address the observations raised by the Court of Audit.

+These observations primarily concerned four issues: